Hot Chocolate Mix Recipe

 Write directions for the recipients.

-Will last for years in canning jars.
+The mix will last for years in canning jars.

 To make the recipe dairy free.
 Omit the nonfat dry milk.
 When writing directions suggest making with any nut or non dairy milk.